Why You Aren’t a Pro

 Carter Jones 5:25

 So the first thing that came to mind is repeatability of efforts.
 LT or above LT, and being able to do those efforts later in races.
-We’re talking about a year to year development type thing here.
+We’re talking about a year-to-year development type thing here.
 It’s kind of interesting.
-If you look over my files, back when I was 19 or 20, I was still doing relatively similar 10 minute power 20 minute power, but now I can do that at the end of a race, or I could do that two or three times.
+If you look over my files, back when I was 19 or 20, I was still doing relatively similar 10-minute power 20-minute power, but now I can do that at the end of a race, or I could do that two or three times.
 So that’s been the big difference in my progression.
-But a lot of people think, “Oh, yeah, I can go out and do a 20 minute test.
+But a lot of people think, “Oh, yeah, I can go out and do a 20-minute test.
 And I can climb with Chris Froome, or whatever.”
 And it’s like, you got to do that after so many days and that far into a race and there’s so many variables that you can account for.
 Assuming VO2 max is relatively fixed genetically, you obviously can manipulate it.
 With your weight, it is trainable.
 But once you’re MLB level, you’re kind of stuck with what you got.
 You can’t really worry about that.
 I haven’t done a video to max test in probably five years, and I don’t ever plan on doing one again unless I’m forced to.
 So I mean, the LT is definitely the biggest indicator of fitness.
 And it’s the most trainable, definitely what I would say.
 I focus most of my training on it, in terms of building it through long endurance days, or LP efforts for obviously, then you do get into the race specific stuff.

 Caley Fretz 6:36